- About Us

 Corporate Partner: MYNAH Technologies- This trip offers a unique opportunity to work alongside and network with employees and representatives from MYNAH Technologies.
 MYNAH employees will be collaborating with us and joining us for our Saturday day of service with Gateway180.

-Lodging & Meals:We will be staying Friday and Saturday nights at the Urban Mission Inn.
+Lodging & Meals:We stayed Friday and Saturday nights at the Urban Mission Inn.
 This facility provides bunk beds, restrooms, and a kitchen for volunteer and mission groups.
-Participants will need to bring their own bedding for a twin bed and towels.
-The team will cooks its own meals and pack sandwiches and snacks for Saturday and Sunday's lunches.
+The team cooked its own meals and packed sandwiches and snacks for Saturday and Sunday's lunches.